Saving the South Terrace at Cliveden

 A specialist team has carefully dismantled the double flight of stairs that descends to the Parterre and is now in the process of putting it back together again.
 The old bricks and stonework are being checked before being mortared back into position, and as a last resort replaced in order to rebuild the staircase.
 We’re also working on the western façade and later on in the year will be lifting the slabs on the western terrace.

-At almost 350 years old, the south terrace is the oldest part of the entire estate – and it is showing its age.
-Over the years parts have been damaged or have simply been worn to breaking point.
-Some of this damage you can see as you walk on the terrace, for example parts of the stone balustrade are missing or held together by wooden planks, but there's also considerable work to be done underneath to support the structure itself.
+At almost 350 years old, the South Terrace is the oldest structure on the entire estate – and is showing its age.
+Over the years parts of the historic architecture have been damaged or have simply been worn to breaking point.
+Some of this damage you can see as you walk on the Terrace, for example parts of the stone balustrade are missing or held together, but there is also considerable work to be done underneath to support the structure itself.